-\NOTE: According to the Washington Administrative Code (WAC), "a teacher who obtains a special education, early childhood special education, bilingual education, or English language learner endorsement after September 1, 2019, must earn and/or hold a second endorsement in another endorsement area.
-Special education, early childhood special education, bilingual education, English language learner... do not qualify as the other endorsement area."
+NOTE: According to the Washington Administrative Code (WAC), "a teacher who obtains a bilingual education, or English language learner endorsement after September 1, 2019, must earn and/or hold a second endorsement in another endorsement area.
+Bilingual education, English language learner... do not qualify as the other endorsement area."
 (WAC 181-79A-132).
 Therefore, students pursuing the previously listed endorsements in this note must pursue and complete requirements for a second endorsement according to state law before they can be recommended for certification.

-\\NOTE: Dual Endorsement Requirement (WAC Change in WAC 181-79A-132 and 227): Any candidate who seeks to earn one of the endorsements (indicated by the double star above) will be required to pair it with a second endorsement.
+NOTE: Dual Endorsement Requirement (WAC Change in WAC 181-79A-132 and 227): Any candidate who seeks to earn one of the endorsements (indicated by the double star above) will be required to pair it with a second endorsement.